Some blog types or niches make more money than others, why is that? We’re going to figure that out today and a lot more.

 - Ebooks/webinars on finance, money-saving, investments, or subscription-based memberships.

 - Virtual accountant services.

-- Affiliate marketing; promoting firms, products, investment programs, or promoting the courses of consultants/coaches.
+- Affiliate marketing; promoting firms, products, investment programs, or promoting the courses of consultants/coaches, or finance remote jobs.

 - Display advertisements through Google Adsense, Mediavine, and other relevant networks.

 Here are examples of finance blogs making a good living:

 A family finance blog that’s helping with practical financial advice to save money, pay off debt, increase revenue, and more.
 Their blog’s income report in 2021 showed they made $43,547 in a single month.